Skip to content

 Conclusion: Turning the Page on Chronic Absenteeism

-The success stories from Delano and Charlotte demonstrate that when communities come together to support their students, positive change is possible.
-As Men Tchaas Ari, president and CEO of Communities in Schools of Charlotte-Mecklenburg, aptly puts it, "Chronic absenteeism has real-life consequences for students, families, and society — but the good news is, chronic absenteeism can be reduced when the community comes together to intervene and rally around our kids."
+As Men Tchaas Ari, president and CEO of Communities in Schools of Charlotte-Mecklenburg, aptly puts it, “Chronic absenteeism has real-life consequences for students, families, and society — but the good news is, chronic absenteeism can be reduced when the community comes together to intervene and rally around our kids.”

-Inchy's Bookworm Vending Machine
+Learn How Inchy’s Bookworm Vending Machine Can Help Your School

 avatar